huggingface/datasets/datasets/ptb_text_only/README.md

 ### Dataset Summary

 This is the Penn Treebank Project: Release 2 CDROM, featuring a million words of 1989 Wall Street Journal material.
-This corpus has been annotated for part-of-speech (POS) information.
-In addition, over half of it has been annotated for skeletal syntactic structure.
+The rare words in this version are already replaced with <unk> token.

 ### Supported Tasks and Leaderboards

-POS Tagging
+Language Modelling

 ### Languages